rmznyol/mementomori/README.md

   -Step2: Download datasets from https://www.kaggle.com/datasets/cdc/mortality, and add it to data folder

-  -Step3: Follow the instructions on mementomory.ipynb see the results and and run the study
+  -Step3: Follow the instructions on mementomori.ipynb to see the results and and run the study